polterguy/magic.node/README.md

 nodes somehow.
 This allows you to modify the lambda graph object, as it is currently being executed, and hence allows you to modify _"anything"_ from _"anywhere"_.

 An expression is constructed from one or more _"iterators"_.
-Each iterator ends with a _"/"_, and before its end, its value defines what it does.
+Each iterator ends with a _"/"_, or endof line, and before its end, its value defines what it does.
 For instance the above iterator in the __[get-value]__ invocation, starts out with a _"@"_.
 This implies that the iterator will find the first node having a name of whatever follows its _"@"_.
 For the above this means looking for the first node who's name is _".foo"_.
 Below is a list of all iterators that exists in magic.
 Substitute _"xxx"_ with any string, and _"n"_ with any number.

 * __\*__ Retrieves all children of its previous result.
-* __\#__ Retrieves the value of its previous result as a node.
+* __\#__ Retrieves the value of its previous result as a node by reference.
 * __\-__ Retrieves its previous result set's _"younger sibling"_ (previous node).
 * __\+__ Retrieves its previous result set's _"elder sibling"_ (next node).
 * __.__ Retrieves its previous reult set's parent node(s).
 * __..__ Retrieves the root node.
 * __\*\*__ Retrieves its previous result set's descendant, with a _"breadth first"_ algorithm.
 * __{n}__ Substitutes itself with the results of its n'th child, possibly evaluating expressions found in its child node, before evaluating the result of the expression.
+This works similarly to `string.Format` from C#, except it allows you to dynamically build your expression,by parametrising it with the result of a constant, or the results of another expression.
 * __=xxx__ Retrieves the node with the _"xxx"_ value, converting to string if necessary.
 * __[n,n]__ Retrieves a subset of its previous result set, implying _"from, to"_ meaning \[n1,n2\>.
 * __@xxx__ Returns the first node _"before"_ in its hierarchy that matches the given _"xxx"_ in its name.
 * __n__ (any number) Returns the n'th child of its previous result set.

-Notice, you can escape iterators by using backslash _"\\"_.
+Notice, you can escape iterators by using backslash "\\".
 This allows you to look for nodes who's names are for instance _"3"_, without using the n'th child iterator, which would defeat the purpose.
 Below is an example of a slightly more advanced expression.